stand115/tide-forecast-scraper/README.md

 Providence, Rhode Island
 Wrightsville Beach, North Carolina

-The forecast page for each location is loaded, and information on low tides (date, time, height) on low tides that occur after sunrise and before sunset is extracted.
+The forecast page for each location is loaded, and information on low tides (date, time, height) that occur after sunrise and before sunset is extracted.

 ### Setup Environment